SiriDB/siridb-server/help/help_list_servers.md

 syntax

 	list servers [columns] [where ...] [limit ...]

 List servers in a SiriDB Cluster.
 This command can be useful to view status information about a server.

 columns
 -------
 Valid columns are:

-- active_handles: returns the active handles which can be used as an indicator for how busy a server is.
+- active_handles: Returns the active handles which can be used as an indicator on how busy a server is.
 - address: Server address.
 - buffer_path: Path where this server keeps the buffer file.
 - buffer_size: Size the server uses for one series in the buffer.